 The TOE supports a single authorization factor of 10 to 64 bytes.
-While supporting ATA and NVM standards, the TOE can accept any 8-bit value specified by the user as the authorization factor.19 These bytes may contain ASCII encoded values and special characters or any combination of ones and zeroes making up the "password".
+While supporting ATA and NVM standards, the TOE can accept any 8-bit value specified by the user as the authorization factor.22 These bytes may contain ASCII encoded values and special characters or any combination of ones and zeroes making up the "password".
 Administrators must establish and enforce password content requirements to ensure suitable security strength.
 This authorization factor or "password" is directly input to the PBKDF function to produce the 256-bit Key Wrapping Key (KWK) that is the Border Encryption Value (BEV) passed from the Authorization Acquisition (AA) portion of the TOE to the Encryption Engine (EE) portion of the TOE.

 When initially set, the TOE saves a SHA-384 hash of the authorization factor in order to validate the authorization factor upon subsequent authentication attempts.
 The TOE uses no other submasks, or combination of submasks, for user authentication.
-The password-based authorization factor is always required when resuming from the only compliant power-saving state, D3 (off), supported by the TOE.
+The password-based authorization factor is always required when resuming from the only compliant power-saving state, D0(active) and D3 (off), supported by the TOE.
 Failed validation attempts are tracked through a persistent counter that is reset after successful login or when zeroizing.
+The TOE has two versions NV.R1900_1000 and NV.R1900_1002.
+The NV.R1900_1000 performs a key sanitization of the DEK after a fixed number of 10 consecutive failed validation attempts whereas for NV.R1900_1002, the key sanitization is performed after a configurable number of failed consecutive attempts.